Forest0923/memo/content/docs/latex/minted/index.md

 \definecolor{code-bg}{rgb}{0.95, 0.95, 0.95}
 ```

-- In the document, you can use syntax highlight like this:
+You can then use syntax highlighting in your document as follows.

 ```tex
 \begin{minted}[breaklines, linenos, frame=lines, bgcolor=code-bg]{c}